 The amended and restated senior credit facilities provide financing of approximately \$2.8 billion.
-The amended and restated senior credit facilities consist of term loan facility which expired unutilized in July 2005.
+The amended and restated senior credit facilities consist of

 - a term loan facility in the aggregate amount of approximately \$1.4 billion and €275 million with a maturity on April 6, 2011; - an approximate \$228 million credit-linked revolving facility with a maturity on April 6, 2009; and - a \$600 million revolving credit facility with a maturity on April 6, 2009.